spoullados/SquallyHSGArtTours/README.md

 ## Virtual Environment

-Once you have cloned your forked team repository, you must create a virtual environment within the same directory as the project.
+Once you have cloned your forked repository, you must create a virtual environment within the same directory as the project.
 That can be achieved by running the following on the command line:

 `python -m venv .venv`